ErwanBarbedor/Plume_-_TextEngine/doc/predefined_macros.md

 - _alias_name_: Name of the alias.

 **Notes:**
-- The macro is passed by reference, so editing it changes the alias as well.
+- The macro is passed by reference, so editing it (like using `\default`) changes the alias as well.
 However, `\redef` one doesn't affect the other.

 ### `\raw`
 **Description:** Returns content as raw text.